christinac22/Py-Me-Up-Charlie/README.md

 ![Revenue](Images/revenue-per-lead.png)

-* In this challenge, you are tasked with creating a Python script for analyzing the financial records of your company.
-You will give a set of financial data called [budget_data.csv](PyBank/Resources/budget_data.csv).
-The dataset is composed of two columns: `Date` and `Profit/Losses`.
-(Thankfully, your company has rather lax standards for accounting so the records are simple.)

-* Your task is to create a Python script that analyzes the records to calculate each of the following:

-  * The total number of months included in the dataset

-  * The net total amount of "Profit/Losses" over the entire period

-  * Calculate the changes in "Profit/Losses" over the entire period, then find the average of those changes

-  * The greatest increase in profits (date and amount) over the entire period

-  * The greatest decrease in profits (date and amount) over the entire period

-* As an example, your analysis should look similar to the one below:
+### Overview of Project
+Bob, an employee for the Serenity Falls Credit Union, has requested my assistance in completing a financial data audit.
+I have been tasked with reporting the total number of months included in the data set, net total amount of "Profit/Losses" over the entire period, the average changes in "Profit/Losses" over the entire period, and the greatest increase/decrease in profits.

   ```text
   Financial Analysis